electron/i18n/content/current/de-DE/docs/api/synopsis.md

 Electron also provides some extra built-in modules for developing native desktop applications.
 Some modules are only available in the main process, some are only available in the renderer process (web page), and some can be used in either process type.

-The basic rule is: if a module is [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) or low-level system related, then it should be only available in the main process.
+The basic rule is: if a module is [GUI][gui] or low-level system related, then it should be only available in the main process.
 You need to be familiar with the concept of [main process vs. renderer process](../tutorial/quick-start.md#main-and-renderer-processes) scripts to be able to use those modules.

 Das Main-Prozess Script ist wie ein normales Node.js Script: